-This year I am planting my potaoes in these good looking green Lawn and Garden bags by #TrekProof.
+This year I am planting my potatoes in these good looking green Lawn and Garden bags by #TrekProof.
 I ordered them at a discounted rate for review purposes.
-I like these tall 32-Gallon TrekProof pop up bags, because they are easy to store when not in use and super leight weight, self-expanding.
+I like these tall 32-Gallon TrekProof pop-up bags because they are easy to store when not in use and super lightweight, self-expanding.
 The bags stand 28 inches tall and are made of polyester fabric that is very durable.
 They have handles so I can easily move the bags around when needed.
 I also like that I can use the same bag to haul 120 liters of yard waste when they are not being used to grow things in.

-I just planted my potaoes and have nothing but dirt in a bag to show.
+I just planted my potatoes and have nothing but dirt in a bag to show.
 I will post my harvest photos as soon as they are available.

-I found a great read for times when you are experiencing problems with your harvest due to diseases and pest.
+I found a great read for times when you are experiencing problems with your harvest due to diseases and pests.

 TIPS FOR GROWING POTATOES